AROSICS is an automated and robust open-source image co-registration software for multi-sensor satellite data.

 AROSICS is an automated and robust open-source image co-registration software for multi-sensor satellite data.
-The python package performs automatic subpixel co-registration of two satellite image datasets based on an image matching approach working in the frequency domain, combined with a multistage workflow for effective detection of false-positives.
+The Python package performs automatic subpixel co-registration of two satellite image datasets based on an image matching approach working in the frequency domain, combined with a multistage workflow for effective detection of false-positives.

 AROSICS was developed at the German Research Centre for Geosciences Potsdam (GFZ) in the context of GeoMultiSens.
-The underlying algorithm has been published in Scheffler et al. 2017.
+The underlying algorithm has been published in Scheffler et al. 2017:

-User group
+User group and accessibility

 The package is freely available from the Python package index or conda-forge and is already widely used by a community of geospatial analysts and remote sensing experts.